hmrc/pillar2-service-guide/source/documentation/index.md

 - The AmendUKTR request returns an HTTP 200 response if it completes successfully.
 ![Flow Diagram Showing How to Amend UKTR](AmendUKTR_090125.svg "Amend UK Tax Return")

-You can find examples for each different request variant (and their responses) in the "Endpoints" page of the [API reference guide](https://developer.service.hmrc.gov.uk/api-documentation/docs/api/service/pillar2-submission-api/1.0).
+You can find examples for each different request variant (and their responses) in the "Endpoints" section of the [API reference guide](https://developer.service.hmrc.gov.uk/api-documentation/docs/api/service/pillar2-submission-api/1.0).